connect(component, options?)

 Example

-Connecting a component class
+Connecting a class component hierarchy

-In order to fix this, the child component must inherit directly from an unconnected parent component and not from its connected version:
+In order to fix this, the child component must inherit directly from an unconnected parent component and not from its connected version.